lauren-alexandra/lauren-alexandra.github.io/_projects/zoonosis-risk.md

 <div class="row" style="margin-top: 20px; margin-bottom: 20px; margin-left: 10px; margin-right: 10px;">
     <img src="/assets/img/zoonosis_risk/yolo_county_and_bypass.png" alt="Yolo County and Bypass Wildlife Area" width="70%" height="70%" />
 </div>
+Yolo County spans 1,014 square miles with substantial water resources such as the Sacramento River, Putah Creek, and Cache Creek.
+Yolo Bypass Wildlife Area contains 16,000 acres with seasonal and year round ponds, grasslands, and riparian forest [nested habitats](https://yolorcd.org/wp-content/uploads/YBWA-Map_new.png).
+The area covers 0.025% of the greater county and is vital for the farmers, hunters, and wild birds in the Central Valley.

 Surface Water Temperature (Habitat Inlet)